SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Whole body MRI.
 Coloured magnetic resonance imaging (MRI) scan of the whole body of a woman, in coronal (frontal) section.
-The head is seen in side (sagittal) section.
 Various parts of the anatomy of the human body are seen.
-The skeleton (dark blue) is visible as long bones of the limbs & vertebrae of the spine.
-At top, the brain is in the skull.
-In the chest, the lungs are magenta.
-In the abdomen, lobes of the liver are blue, while the rounded bladder is in the pelvis.
+The skeleton (yellow) is visible as long bones of the limbs and vertebrae of the spine.
+At top, the two cerebral hemispheres of the brain are seen.
+In the chest, the lungs are black.
+In the abdomen, lobes of the liver are pink, while the bladder appears rounded in the pelvis.
 This whole body image is the product of a number of MRI scans made along the length of the body and combined.
-MRI scanning uses radio waves & magnetic fields to produce "slice" images through the body.
+MRI scanning uses radio waves and magnetic fields to produce "slice" images through the body.

 Model release not required.
 Property release not required.